raetzman/Neighborhood-Map/README.md

 # Neighborhood-Map
 Neighborhood Map for Udacity
+you can test the project here:

 https://raetzman.github.io/Neighborhood-Map/

+or you clone the repository and open index.html in your favorite browser

 # This project uses Google Maps API
 thanks for support from Udacity in cooperation with Google Maps - other examples using google Maps API can be found here